 A testing host on which Vusers run during a test.
 There can be many load generators for a given test.

-There are four types of load generators (see Load generator types for details):
+There are four types of load generators (see About load generators for details):

 A testing host used for processing and publishing data gathered during a test run.